kenn/sunzi/README.md

 $ gem install sunzi
 ```

-Go to your project directory, then:
+Go into your project directory (if it's a Rails project, `config` would be a good place to start with), then:

 ```bash
 $ sunzi create